Colon and rectal cancers

 - Treatment for stage I involves resection (surgical removal) of the tumor.
 The tumor may be removed along with part of the colon (colectomy).

-- In stage IIA, the cancer has spread beyond the middle layers to the outer tissues of the colon or rectum.
+- In stage IIA, the cancer has spread beyond the middle layers to the outer tissues of the colon or rectum wall.
 In stage IIB, the cancer has penetrated through the colon or rectum wall into nearby tissue or organs.

 - Treatment for stage II cancer involves surgical resection.
-Chemotherapy after surgery (adjuvant chemotherapy) plus radiation is considered standard treatment for stage II rectal cancer, but is under debate for stage II colon cancer.
+Chemotherapy after surgery (adjuvant chemotherapy) plus radiation is considered standard treatment for stage II rectal cancer, but adjuvant chemotherapy is debatable for stage II colon cancer.

 - In stage III, lymph nodes are involved but not distant sites.
 Stage IIIA and IIIB cancer has spread to as many as three lymph nodes.
 Stage IIIC cancer involves four or more lymph nodes.

-- Treatment for stage III colon cancer involves surgery and adjuvant chemotherapy with the FOLFOX regimen (5-FU, leucovorin, oxaliplatin).
-For patients with stage III rectal cancer, treatment includes chemotherapy and radiation, either before or following surgery.
+- Treatment for stage III colon cancer involves surgery and adjuvant chemotherapy.
+For people with stage III rectal cancer, treatment includes chemotherapy and radiation, either before or following surgery.

 - Stage IV is metastasized cancer.
 The cancer has spread to nearby lymph nodes and to other organs of the body such as the liver or lungs.